phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ## Introduction

 This document defines the Software Code Standards to be followed when writing Phoenix-RTOS source code.
-It is organized into sections that group coding rules and recommendations by topic.
+It is organized into sections that group coding rules, recommendations by topic.
+Rules identify quality considerations that must always be followed unless an exception is approved by the Technical Coordinator and Quality Assurance Engineer, this has to be noted in the  Source code peer-review.

+Recommendations are practices which should be followed.
+Known exceptions have to be noted in the software coding peer review record.

 The identifiers referenced in this standard are:

 - `PS-CODE-RULE-XXX` for rules, which are formulated using `shall` what indicates mandatory action;
 - `PS-CODE-REC-XXX` for recommendations, which are formulated using `should`;
-- `PS-CODE-OPT-XXX` for possibilities and options, which are formulated using `could`.

 ### Note